 - By Bike: Donauinsel has many bike paths.

 Vienna and Its Attitude Toward Nudity

 Vienna, often envisioned as a staid and formal city, has a history of nudity and not just in art.
 When Austria's Leopold museum mounted an exhibition entitled "Nude Men from 1800 to Today," demand grew for the idea of visiting the exhibition in the altogether.
 A day was set aside for nude visits.
 The exhibition was one of the most successful at the Leopold Museum with more than 100,000 visitors.

 Vienna is very open to nudity.
 In fact, visitors to Austria will soon find that nudity is viewed as normal when it comes to swimming and sunbathing.
 The local public swimming pool will often set aside "nude nights" and family nude swims.

 Austria has clothing optional, camping, beaches, and hotels that accommodate nudity.
 The naturist lodgings are usually adult-only.
 Beaches sometimes welcome families.

 The Hilton Vienna Danube Waterfront is to the north and across the river from the FKK beach.
-It was rebuilt from a 1913 Warehouse and converted to a modern hotel with fitness center, hot tub, restaurant, and bar.
+It was rebuilt from a 1913 Warehouse and converted to a modern hotel with a fitness center, hot tub, restaurant and bar.